Good People - Good Water - Good Fish

 Nevada was part of the May 2018 California trip covering MO, AR, OK, TX, NM, AZ, UT, NV, CA, CO, and KS.
 Nevada trout was achievable due to my learning in Arizona from my fly guide, who taught me how to fish streamers.

 The East Walker River runs from the Bridgeport Reservoir.
 It starts in California and runs through Nevada.
 I stayed at the Walker River Lodge in Bridgeport, CA, after getting in too late to camp.
-Bridgeport is a trout town; it is like going back in time to the fifties.
+Bridgeport is a trout town; it is like going back to the fifties.